max-fish/covid-19-contact-tracing-app/README.md

 3. Follow the instructions on that page to install the app.

-When installing, your phone will you get a Play Store alert telling you that the developer is not trusted.
+When installing, you will get a Play Store alert telling you that the developer is not trusted.
 This is normal behavior, since the app is not meant to be on the Play Store.